-When you go to see the Chrysler Building and Grand Central Terminal at 42nd Street and Lexington Avenue, set aside some time to see The Daily News building (220 East 42nd Street, former fictional office building — The Daily Planet — of the mild-mannered Clark Kent) and the Chanin Building (122 East 42nd Street), both within a block or so.
+When you go to see the Chrysler Building and Grand Central Terminal at 42nd Street and Lexington Avenue, set aside some time to see The Daily News building (220 East 42nd Street, fictional office building/headquarters of The Daily Planet, employer of the mild-mannered Clark Kent) and the Chanin Building (122 East 42nd Street), both within a block or so.

 Both are remarkable Art Deco masterpieces.
-There are far fewer tourists eyeballing Clark Kent’s place of work, the lobby of which contains an enormous, rotating, world globe.
+There are few tourists eyeballing Clark Kent’s place of work, the lobby of which contains an enormous, rotating, world globe.
 I think I heard it is the world’s largest.

 On it look for decorations of lightning bolts representing the ‘power’ of electricity and, in its crown, exuberant tracery work intended to evoke the ‘look’ of radio waves.

 It is always worthwhile to try to gain entrance to the lobbies of these kinds of buildings.
 It is not always possible, but if you succeed, you may be awed.
 Remember, these are not knockoffs, they are original statements of American Art Deco design practice.